CeusMedia/HydrogenFramework/README.md

 ### Event System

-Besides the usual Request->Dispatch->Render->Response behavior, a event system exists to inject module code with the bootstrap process.
+Besides the usual Request->Dispatch->Render->Response behavior, an event system exists to inject module code with the bootstrap process.
-Therefore events can be attach on hooks, which will be called by the system during boot or later within modules.
+Therefore, events can be attached on hooks, which will be called by the system during boot or later within modules.

 ### Default Hook Calls